rancher/docs/content/rancher/v2.x/en/quick-start-guide/_index.md

 - A bare-metal server

   >**Note**
-  > When using a cloud-host virtual machine you may need to configure inbound TCP communication to ports 80 and 443.
+  > When using a cloud-host virtual machine you need to allow inbound TCP communication to ports 80 and 443.
 Please see your cloud-host's documentation for information regarding port configuration.

 ### Provision the host according to the requirements below.